-The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined eighteenth to twentieth periodic report of Luxembourg, with Committee Experts commending the introduction of universal health care and raising questions about the lack of data and measures to prevent online hate speech.
+The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined initial and second to ninth periodic reports of Benin, with Committee Experts commending the State on establishing its national human rights institution, and asking questions on the repatriation of Benin bronzes artefacts, and discrimination against people with albinism.

-The delegation of Luxembourg consisted of representatives from the Ministry of Foreign and European Affairs; the National Reception Office; the Ministry of Justice; the Ministry of Family Affairs and Integration; the Ministry of National Education, Childhood and Youth; and the Permanent Mission of Luxembourg to the United Nations Office at Geneva.
+The delegation of Benin consisted of representatives of the Ministry of Foreign Affairs and Cooperation; the Ministry of Justice and Legislation; the Ministry of the Interior and Public Security; and the Permanent Mission of Benin to the United Nations Office at Geneva.

-The Committee will next meet in public on Wednesday, 20 April at 3 p.m. to start its consideration of the combined twelfth and thirteenth periodic report of Estonia (CERD/C/EST/12-13).
+The Committee will next meet in public on Wednesday, 10 August at 3 p.m. to review the combined 15th to 21st reports of Nicaragua (CERD/C/NIC/15-21).

-The Committee has before it the combined eighteenth to twentieth periodic report of Luxembourg (CERD/C/LUX/18-20).
+The Committee has before it the combined initial and second to ninth periodic reports of Benin (CERD/C/BEN/1-9).

 Presentation of Report